 ◘ Fig. F-14 The Rub Al Khali sand desert in Saudi Arabia and Oman is the largest sand desert in the world.
-Wide dune valleys, which may be loosely vegetated, are fringed by high dunes (Photo: Breckle).
+Wide dune valleys, which may be loosely vegetated, are fringed by high dunes (photo: Breckle).

 4 Water supply for desert plants